nhsconnect/integration-adaptors/pipeline/README.md

     the certificate you have used for the route load balancer (above) is not signed by a legitimate CA. If you have used a self-signed certificate, this value can be that certificate.

-# Jenkins
+# Jenkins based CI/CD pipeline setup

+The MHS Adaptor was built using Jenkins.
+To replicate this setup, follow the instructions below:

-We are running a Jenkins master instance as an ECS Docker container.
+Set up a master Jenkins instance as an ECS Docker container.
 This is configured to, via the [amazon-ecs plugin], spin up Jenkins worker ECS Docker containers to run the pipeline.

 In order to achieve this, a number of components are required:
 - there are some subfolders in the `packer` folder with files for creating the Docker images for the Jenkins master and workers.